Arb1trage/CEX-Wrappers/Binance/Withdrawer/README.md

   -V, --version         show program's version number and exit
 ```
 Make sure to adjust the values in "config.ini" and "wallets.txt".

+## API
 You can generate API keys for your account under "https://www.binance.com/en/my/settings/api-management".
 Enable "Withdrawal" permissions after the generation and **DO NOT SHARE THEM WITH ANYONE**.

 ## Installation